-We are excited to launch Cartographies of the Present: Charting Our Freedom Dreams, a series of public programs aimed at unsettling the relationships between arts/culture, social movements, and carceral expansion.
+We launched Cartographies of the Present: Charting Our Freedom Dreams in Fall 2023, a series of public programs aimed at unsettling the relationships between arts/culture, social movements, and carceral expansion.

-As plans to build the world’s tallest jail in Manhattan’s Chinatown continue to unfold, we must examine how the terms of carceral expansion restrict our demands for change and our possibilities for movement-building.
-Inspired by speculative fiction and abolition, we invite you to embark on a journey with us through the past, future, and a vast multiverse of possibilities.
+As plans to build the world’s tallest jail in Manhattan’s Chinatown continue to unfold, we examined how the terms of carceral expansion restricted our demands for change and our possibilities for movement-building.
+Inspired by speculative fiction and abolition, we invited our community to embark on a journey with us through the past, future, and a vast multiverse of possibilities.

 Our destination: the present.
-How might these unexpected passageways help us better understand our present and where we go from here?
-Through interactive workshops and experimental forms of collective learning, we aim to unlock our imaginations and expand our capacities to dream of—and build towards—better futures.
+How did these unexpected passageways help us better understand our present and where we go from here?
+Through interactive workshops and experimental forms of collective learning, we unlocked our imaginations and expanded our capacities to dream of—and build towards—better futures.

 Program Lineup: